RickofManc/vv-pizzas/README.md

 ***

-## Testing
+## Manual Testing

-Throughout the Build phase Python Tutor, PEP8 Online and Chrome Developer Tools are used to ensure all pages are being developed to remain intuitive, responsive and accessible across several screen widths.
+Throughout the Build phase Python Tutor, PEP8 Online and Chrome Developer Tools are used to ensure the application is intuitive, responsive and accessible.
 These tools and others were used for the Testing phase.
 Full details and results of this phase can be found within the project [Repo](https://github.com/RickofManc/vv-pizzas).

 The following sections summarise the tests and results.

 ### Code

-The code on each file has been tested using the appropriate validation service; W3C Markup for HTML and PEP8 Online for Python.
+The code on each file has been tested using the appropriate validation service; W3C Markup for HTML, W3C for CSS (within the HTML files) and PEP8 Online for Python.

 Below are the summarised results from these tests:

 * **run.py** - 0 Errors / 0 Warnings
 * **layout.html** - 0 Errors / 0 Warnings
-* **index.html** - 1 Errors / 2 Warnings; relating to the absence of boiler pate <!DOCTYPE HTML> which is to expected given the structure of the website and this being coded to the layout.html file.
+* **index.html** - 1 Errors / 2 Warnings; relating to the absence of boiler pate <!DOCTYPE HTML> which is to expected given the structure of the website.
+The boiler plate code is stored within the layout.html file.
-* **404.html** - 0 Errors / 0 Warnings

 ### Browser

+The website renders and is functional on the following browsers:
+* Google Chrome
+* Mozilla Firefox
+* Safari
+* Opera
+* Microsoft Edge
+* Microsoft Internet Explorer

+The website does not render on any previous versions of Internet Explorer.

 ### Device

+As anticipated the website was not functional on smartphones or tablet due primarily to terminal dimensions being fixed.
+However, functionality was as planned on devices that incorporated a keyboard to support navigation through the application.
+No issues were identified with desktop and laptop testing.

 ### Accessibility